dpploy/cortix-nb/README.md

-# Cortix on Jupyter notebooks
+# Cortix on Jupyter Notebooks

 | Network dynamics modeling & simulation | on | Jupyter |
 |:---:|:--:|:----:|